tabithalcostello/CreateVPN/README.md

 - A Subscription with Microsoft Azure (FREE $200 USD worth of credit!)
 - Microsoft Remote Desktop (FREE!)
 - An Account with Proton VPN (FREE!)
-- *Highly recommended to subscribe and install Microsoft Azure and Microsoft Remote Desktop prior to the implementation stage.
-Also create an account with Proton VPN, but the installation will take place during implementation in the Remote Desktop.
+- *Highly recommend to subscribe and to install Microsoft Azure and Microsoft Remote Desktop prior to the Implementation stage.
+Also, create an account with Proton VPN, but the installation will take place during implementation in the Remote Desktop.
 Be sure to safely record your user names and passwords.*

 <h2>Implementation</h2>